kubedb/docs/docs/guides/mongodb/gitops/gitops.md

     name: mgauth
 ```

-Change the `authSecret` field to `mgauth`.
+Add the secret name in `authSecret` field.
 Commit the changes and push to your Git repository.
 Your repository is synced with `ArgoCD` and the `MongoDB` CR is updated in your cluster.

 Now, `gitops` operator will detect the auth changes and create a `RotateAuth` MongoDBOpsRequest to update the `MongoDB` database auth.
 List the resources created by `gitops` operator in the `demo` namespace.